makeller234/asd_machine_learning/README.md

 The data was compiled in 2018 by Dr. Fadi Thabtah as he and his colleagues explored a new approach to machine learning for autism, called Rules-Machine Learning, based on the Covering approach.
 Thabtah and colleagues explored datasets grouped by toddler, child, adolescent, and adult.
 In this repo, we focus on the adult dataset.

 In our analysis, we looked at three different classifier approaches: `Logistic Regression`, `K-Nearest Neighbors`, and `Random Forest`.

-## Analysis
-Talk about our overall analysis.
-Blah blah blah.
-Tell them the link to our website can we found at the top of the Read Me.
+We also analyzed the dataset itself.
+We also began to delve into `K-means`.
+To read further about our observations on both, please visit our website, whose link is found at the top of this Read Me.

 ## Technologies Utilizied
 <b>PROGRAMMING LANGUAGES:</b>